LexiestLeszek/namegen/README.md

 The idea of the project is to showcase the most minimal implementation of generative language model for education purposes.

-Interesting ovservation is that if you mix English names with names in other languages (say Spanish and Russian) - then the model is consisely generates English names and Spanish/Russian names, without mixing the three languaes together inside any given name.

 # Two main methods:
 **train("dataset_name.txt"):**
 Loads a dataset of names from a file named 'names.txt', processes the data, tokenizes the data by splitting it using each new line as separator.
 Creates and trains character-level RNN model using PyTorch, storing it in the self.fourgrams variable.
 During training, we use char_to_ind to convert characters to indeces and save them into self.fourgrams.